asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 But, what if I use one of the newer JSON Schema versions, what then?

 ## Upgrading to JSON Schema draft 2020-12
-Later in the discussion, we also started to correlate the findings with the feature request from [Maciej](https://github.com/magicmatatjahu) about updating AsyncAPI Schema Object to point towards [JSON Schema Draft 2020-12](https://datatracker.ietf.org/doc/html/draft-bhutton-json-schema-00).
+We started to correlate the findings with the feature request from [Maciej](https://github.com/magicmatatjahu) about updating AsyncAPI Schema Object to point towards [JSON Schema Draft 2020-12](https://datatracker.ietf.org/doc/html/draft-bhutton-json-schema-00).

 What would this mean for our little `$ref` keywords?